Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

 The Microsoft 365 Freelance Toolkit builds on your existing technology investments and provides tools, templates, and best practices that help enterprises launch, execute, and manage freelance programs at scale.

-This [solution overview](https://placeholderforPPTdownloadlink) provides slides to help drive stakeholder discussion around how your existing Microsoft 365 investments can help support an enterprise freelance program.
+This [solution overview package](https://placeholderfordownloadlink) provides infographics and slides to help drive stakeholder discussion around how your existing Microsoft 365 investments can help support an enterprise freelance program.

 <ul class="panelContent cardsW cols cols2">
     <li>